If you select a Medicare Plan that includes prescription drug coverage, the following information will help you fill your prescriptions.

 Certain medications require prior authorization.
 This means we must give our approval before you fill your prescriptions.
 If you don't get approval, the drug may not be covered.

 2019 Medicare D Prior Authorization Policy

 In some cases, we require you to first try certain drugs to treat your medical condition before we will cover another drug for that condition.
 For example, if Drug A and Drug B both treat your medical condition, we may not cover Drug B unless you try Drug A first.
 If Drug A does not work for you, we will then cover Drug B.

 2019 Medicare D Step Therapy Policy

 - Quantity Limits

 For certain drugs, we limit the amount of the drug that we will cover.
-For example, we provide 30 tablets per 30-day supply for Xarelto.
+For example, we provide 30 tablets per 30-day supply for Januvia.
 Drugs that have quantity limits are indicated on our formulary.
 Generally, the amount of drug we cover is based on Food and Drug Administration (FDA) approved dosing and usage guidelines.
-The same Quantity Limits requirements apply to both mail order and retail pharmacies.
+The same quantity limits requirements apply to both mail order and retail pharmacies.

 You can ask us to make an exception to our coverage rules, including waiving our prior authorization, step therapy and quantity limit restrictions on your drug.
 Learn more about Requesting an Exception below.